-The metadata is information that is sent to the search engine but is not actually displayed on your page.
+Metadata is information that is sent to the search engine but is not actually displayed on your page yet incredibly important.

 Metadata should be keyword laden and compelling.
 Think of it as the copy that draws users to your website from the search results shown.
 Try to keep this short and concise as search engines will cut snippets after 160 characters.
-In absence of meta descriptions, search engines will create search copy, based on content on the page.
+In absence of meta descriptions, search engines can only guess.

-In TerminalFour, you can do this by clicking on your section in the site structure, clicking over to the "More" tab, and selecting the "Metadata" menu.
+In TerminalFour, you can complete your meta values by clicking on your section in the site structure, clicking over to the "More" tab, and selecting the "Metadata" menu.

 Then, in the Metadata values menu, you can add the keywords, descriptions, titles, URLs and images necessary to maximize SEO and content engagement.
 Please leave the "Page Last Modified" field blank.